HuotChu/ArrayForLua/README.md

 > #### Parameters

 **array** `Required`
-- The table to be reversed must be an *array*.
+- The table to be rotated must be an *array*.

 **start** `Required`
 - The first index in the range of items to be rotated.